Support for Ukraine

 - Needed educational supplies

-These funds are available once you have applied and been accepted to Brandon University, after you have met with an advisor, and once you have registered for at least three courses (9 credit hours) in Fall 2022 and Winter 2023 terms.
+These funds are available once you have applied and been accepted to Brandon University, after you have met with an advisor, and once you have registered for at least three courses (9 credit hours) per term in the coming academic year.

 Brandon University also offers other emergency loans and grants for students in need: https://www.brandonu.ca/student-services/student-emergency-funding-loans/